ninekorn/sccsvrunity-portefolio-draft-wip/README.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>I think even ProgramYourFace letting his audience know where to find the equation on Wolfram's is what led me to go learn and understand how to developp a single equation on wolframs circlecircle intersection "solving for x", so you will notice that the inverse kinematics that i am using is a slightly modified version of ProgramYourFace.
-The equation to circle circle intersection webpage is here&nbsp;<a href="https://mathworld.wolfram.com/Circle-CircleIntersection.html">https://mathworld.wolfram.com/Circle-CircleIntersection.html</a>&nbsp;.</p>
+<p>I think even ProgramYourFace letting his audience know where to find the equation on Wolfram's is what led me to go learn and understand how to developp a single equation on wolframs circlecircle intersection "solving for x", so you will notice that the inverse kinematics that i am using is a slightly modified version of the github repository where i found very simple ik project.
+The equation to circle circle intersection webpage is here <a href="https://mathworld.wolfram.com/Circle-CircleIntersection.html">https://mathworld.wolfram.com/Circle-CircleIntersection.html</a> .</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->